Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Preliminary Concepts: the Architecture of a Neural Fuzzy Extractor

-\begin{note} In general, instead of \emph{decoding} the center of the AU's decision region to the closest codeword, we could simply choose a random codeword, and calculate the DV between the center of the AU's decision region and this codeword.
+\emph{NOTE 1}: In general, instead of \emph{decoding} the center of the AU's decision region to the closest codeword, we could simply choose a random codeword, and calculate the DV between the center of the AU's decision region and this codeword.
 But in this case, additional steps have to be taken to ensure that the DV does not leak any information about the center of the AU's decision region.
 For example, if we choose a codeword in the upper-left of the large sphere in Figure \ref{codebook}, the DV has a large amplitude, and an attacker could infer that the center of the AU's decision region is in the lower right.
-To avoid such leakage, we would need to add to DV an additional random vector, the effect of which is neutral when wrapped around the large sphere (zero modulo the large sphere). \end{note}
+To avoid such leakage, we would need to add to DV an additional random vector, the effect of which is neutral when wrapped around the large sphere (zero modulo the large sphere).

-\begin{note} The system can be further simplified by hashing directly the (closest, or randomly-chosen) codeword.
-However, with this implementation, care must be taken to ensure that different users are assigned different codewords.
-Using the extra steps required to store the hash of the center of the AU's decision region as above will naturally ensure that different users have different hashes in the authentication table. \end{note}
+\emph{NOTE 2}: It may appear at a first glance that the system can be further simplified by hashing directly the (closest, or randomly-chosen) codeword.
+However, with such an implementation, care must be taken to ensure that different users are assigned different codewords, which results in a net increase of the system complexity.
+Using the extra steps required to store the hash of the center of the AU's decision region as above will naturally ensure that different users have different hashes in the authentication table.

-The security of the proposed architecture is tightly connected to the design of the secure sketch.
-Specifically, the entropy of the secret authentication material is tightly related to the logarithm of the number of codewords that fit within the support of the expander output -- i.e., the large circle of Figure~\ref{codebook}.
-Multiple strategies can be considered when deciding upon the shape and size of the support of the expander output -- each of these strategies will provide a different way to quantify the system's security, although a liberal approach to defining this region will make sure that the actual system security is not artificially degraded.

-In the left portion of Figure \ref{codebook} we show multiple clusters within a vector space, such that each cluster (represented by markers with a specific shape and color) corresponds to the embeddings of the available biometric records for a single user.
-In this figure, we decide to consider the support of the expander output as a sphere that includes all the available biometric data points.
-Taking the smallest such sphere may artificially reduce the security of the protocol -- because it will result in a smaller codebook -- so, to be safe, we propose to take a sphere of radius 10\% larger than that of the smallest outer sphere.
-For our specific scenario, this yields an outer sphere radius of $1.0153$.
-With a user-specific decoding region radius of $0.7$, we can fit at most $(1.0153/0.7)^{128}\simeq 4.7e+20$ small spheres within the large 128-dimensional sphere, for an upper bound on the entropy of the secret biometric information of around $128 \log_2{(1.0153/0.7)}\simeq 68$ bits.

-But this is just an upper bound, and a function of the design.
-Choosing a larger outer sphere -- say of radius 50\% larger than that of the smallest outer sphere -- will significantly increase the upper bound -- albeit, probably without causing any significant increase in the protocol's actual security level.